 As well as an annual charge, Barclays clients will pay an execution fee for every advised trade based on a percentage of the investment.

 Barclays’ execution fees for structured products will start at 0.7 per cent for the first £100,000, falling to 0.4 per cent for investments above that amount.

 Equities and collectives will be charged 1 per cent for the first £100,000, before dropping to 0.65 per cent.

 Clients using a dedicated portfolio manager will be charged 1.25 per cent for the first £5m, then 1 per cent for the next £5m.

 Intended for high-net-worth clients, the service has a minimum investment of £3m for new clients.
 The bank is considering whether to introduce a minimum fee of £37,500.

 For clients with a portfolio manager, the bank will levy an annual financial planning charge of 2 per cent of the first £250,000 under advice and 1 per cent for assets above that amount.

-Barclays pulled out of mass market retail advice in January 2011, but has continued to offer advice to high-net-worth clients through Barclays Wealth.
+Barclays pulled out of mass market retail advice in January 2011, but has continued to offer advised services to high-net-worth clients through Barclays Wealth.